Two-Week Peru Itinerary: Must-See Places & Essential Tips

 two weeks peru intinerary next trip loading

 In 2019, we embarked on an unforgettable journey to Peru, marking a memorable Christmas spent amidst the breathtaking beauty of the Pacaya Samiria reserve in the Peruvian Amazon Rainforest.
-Immersed in nature and disconnected from the modern world, it was a holiday like no other.
-After Christmas, we travelled around Peru for two weeks.
-Peru has everything you can ask for: mountains, deserts, forests, seas, and a unique built heritage.
-In this post, we are going to share our two-week Peru itinerary.
+Immersed in nature and disconnected from the modern world, it was an experience like no other.
+If you want to know more about it, read our blog post “Peruvian Amazon Rainforest Tour”.

-A visit to the capital city Lima
+A Visit to the Capital City Lima

 two weeks peru itinerary